Our Bee traps

 Get A Leg Up On Controlling Your Pest Population

-By starting early with quality traps from BeesNThings, you can be certain that you won't have a major infestation on your hands down the road.
-Their traps are based on years of experience handling their own carpenter bee infestations, and offer the best and easiest-to-use designs, allowing you to free yourself from the worry of persistent insect infestation.
-Best of all, you only need to buy them once - the traps are reusable year after year, keeping your house and yard free and clear of carpenter bee nests.
+By starting early with quality traps from BeesNThings, you can be certain that you won’t have a major infestation on your hands down the road.
+Our carpenter bee traps for sale are based on years of experience handling their own carpenter bee infestations, and offer the best and easiest-to-use designs, allowing you to free yourself from the worry of persistent insect infestation.
+Best of all, you only need to buy them once – the traps are reusable year after year, keeping your house and yard free and clear of carpenter bee nests.